 For starters, hello! what do you build a ship of when you’re living on the vlaktes un-surrounded by trees, just grass?
 Grass is no good, mielies are no good and ferro-cement has not been invented yet.
 The few trees you have are the bluegums the farm is named after and some small poplars you planted yourself on the bottom end of your werf ; and poplar wood is no good for keeping water out for long enough to do the Atlantic.
 And these okes want to do the Atlantic.
 Now I’ve no doubt they were drunk.
 I mean, join the dots: Three males, tick; Norwegians, tick; in the Vrystaat, tick; lonely, tick.
 They were drinking alright.
 They were a bit like ignoring the perfectly good bus that runs from Pietermaritzburg to Durban and running there instead; Wait!
 Some fools did do that some thirty years later and called it the Comrades Marathon.

 So how big do you build a boat you want to sail 10 000km in, knowing the sea can get lumpy at times?
 Are you asking me?
 362m long, 23 stories high, 228 000 tons, sixteen cocktail bars, a massage parlour and better airtight compartments than the Titanic had, please.
-No, but seriously, you’re building it in your farmyard in the Free State.
+No, but seriously, this is twenty seven years before the Titanic set sail, and you’re building it in your farmyard in the Free State.
 Like this:

 The Nilsen-Olsen craft was 6,7m long and weighed about two tons.
 They called it Homeward Bound, though they were actually aiming for England.
 Seems Nilsen had become very British.
 He had signed up with Baker’s Horse and fought for Britain in the Anglo-Zulu War in 1879.
-He knew all the hoopla would be in English language newspapers in Harrismith, Pietermaritzburg, Port Natal and in England, so shrewdly capitalised on that publicity.
+He knew all the hoopla would be in English language newspapers in Harrismith where the Chronicle was already chronicling, Pietermaritzburg where the Witness was witnessing, Port Natal / Durban and in England, so shrewdly, he capitalised on that publicity.

-Long story short, now that the Harrismith part is over: They made it to Dover in March 1887 after eleven months, a journey that took passenger ships of the day around one month.
-Nilsen sold the boat to the queen, who displayed it in the new Crystal Palace exhibition hall, wrote a book ‘Leaves from the log of the Homeward Bound’, went on speaking tours where he was greeted with great enthusiasm, married a Pom, became a Pom citizen and lived happily ever after.
+Long story short – we won’t bother about details like navigating, surviving, hunger, etc now that the Harrismith part is over – they made it to Dover in March 1887 after eleven months, a journey that took passenger ships of the day around two to three months*.
+Nilsen sold the boat to the queen, who displayed it in the new Crystal Palace exhibition hall; he wrote a book with the natty title, ‘Leaves from the Log of the Homeward Bound – or Eleven Months at Sea in an Open Boat’, went on speaking tours where he was greeted with great enthusiasm, married a Pom, became a Pom citizen and lived happily ever after.
+I think.